severo/some_docs_on_georchestra/test_geonetwork_module.md

 ## Launch the geonetwork module

-On this basis, we enter the console directory and launch jetty:
+On this basis, we enter the geonetwork directory and launch jetty:

 ```bash
 cd ~/dev/georchestra/geonetwork/web/